distributed-nvme/distributed-nvme/README.md

-The `Disk Node` connects to the physical devices, and uses [dm-linear](https://docs.kernel.org/admin-guide/device-mapper/linear.html) to split the physical devices, thus one physical device can server multple `Hosts`.
+The `Disk Node` connects to the physical devices, and uses [dm-linear](https://docs.kernel.org/admin-guide/device-mapper/linear.html) to split the physical devices, thus one physical device can server multple `Host`s.
 We create the device mapper logical devices on the `Controller Node`.
 E.g. We can create a raid1 on a `Controller Node`, the two underling devices are from two different `Disk Node`.
 If one `Disk Node` fails, we can create a `dm-linear` device from another